Facilitated by Winitha Bonney OAM.

 The Women of Colour Leadership Program (VPS Stream) is a foundational leadership program for Women of Colour working in the Victorian public sector.

 The program is delivered by Women of Colour Australia (WoCA), Australia’s leading not-for-profit organisation advocating for a fairer and more equitable Australia for Women of Colour.
 The program was designed and developed in collaboration with the VPS Women of Colour Network (WoCN).
 The Women of Colour Leadership Program (VPS Stream) modules are adapted from the Women of Colour Executive Leadership Program (WoC ELP).
-The WoC ELP was designed by Women's Business.

 The Women of Colour Leadership Program (VPS stream) will support emerging leaders in the Victorian public sector, providing workshops and coaching on foundational aspects of leadership development.
 The program will be delivered across October and November 2023.